 Pumping is probably the least glamorous thing ever, even more so when you are trying to figure out how to get it done while traveling/flying.
 But it IS possible!
-When I was interviewing for new positions, I took 4 flights in a matter of 10 days.
+When I was interviewing for new positions after I had my first baby, I took 4 flights in a matter of 10 days.
 The nature of the positions I was interviewing for were remote/work from home admission positions for Colleges that were in different states, hence the flights.
 So I figured out really quickly how to navigate pumping/traveling with breast milk in airports and flying.
 So here are some of my tips!
 Keep in mind, this was traveling without baby.

-Your pump, obviously and maybe 2-4 bottles to pump into at most, I recommend only using bottles while you are actually pumping and bags for storage
+Your pump, obviously and maybe 2-4 bottles to pump into at most, I recommend only using bottles while you are actually pumping and bags for easier storage

 Mini Cooler (size depends on length of your trip)